-Much of the ocean is unknown and one of the recurring challenges cited is insufficient data to support the harnessing of the ocean economy in Africa.
-It is to this end that a two-part webinar series entitled ‘Mapping the Seafloor around Africa’ was jointly organized by the IOC-UNESCO Sub-Commission for Africa and the Adjacent Island States (IOCAFRICA) and the Nippon Foundation-GEBCO Seabed 2030 Project’s Atlantic and Indian Oceans Regional Center, on 18 February and 24 February 2021.
+A two-part webinar series entitled ‘Mapping the Seafloor around Africa’ was jointly organized by the IOC-UNESCO Sub-Commission for Africa and the Adjacent Island States (IOCAFRICA) and the Nippon Foundation-GEBCO Seabed 2030 Project’s Atlantic and Indian Oceans Regional Center, on 18 February and 24 February 2021.
 The webinars brought together stakeholders from the region to discuss bathymetry status and needs with the goal of uniting the seafloor mapping community to explore the challenges and opportunities in seafloor mapping around Africa.
+This is a very relevant topic, since much of the ocean is unknown and one of the recurring challenges cited is insufficient data to support the harnessing of the ocean economy in Africa.

 The first session of the series, entitled ‘Status of Seafloor Mapping in Africa’ and held on 18 February, focused on taking stock of achievements gained in mapping the seafloor around Africa, introducing the Nippon Foundation-GEBCO Seabed 2030 Project, and reviewing data currently included in the freely-available GEBCO ocean map for Africa.
 Furthermore, presentations were made by regional coordination groups including UNESCO/IOCAFRICA, the UNEP Nairobi Convention Secretariat, Benguela Current Commission and The Nippon Foundation-GEBCO Seabed 2030 Project.